 Where To Find Your Perfect Match

 There are several places to turn to when looking to find a software developer, and the best places may not be where you’d expect.
 To find top talent, you have to go where top talent goes.
+By choosing the correct pre-employment assessment at Maki People to identify and hire the right candidate you’ll also improve overall productivity and effectiveness of your teams.

 Your network may very well be the best place to find a developer you’ll love to work with.
 Many of the biggest names in tech, such as Microsoft and Facebook, began as a partnership between friends.
 Of course, not everyone knows a skilled developer personally, but finding someone through friends of friends is a great way to vet your talent; if the people you value the opinions of trust this person, you’ll likely find them trustworthy too.